If watching Jase McClellan run football is your thing, then Alabama’s Saturday morning game against Austin Peay is for you.

 Nick Saban said players and coaches would have to be ready for an 11 a.m.
 CT start from the start on Saturday, but confusing problems surfaced from the opening start.

-Alabama’s first drive ended when McClellan barely crossed the goal line from the 1-yard line in fourth and scorer, a sign that the Tide’s day wasn’t going to be easy even as he scored points.
+Alabama’s first drive ended when McClellan crossed the goal line from the 1-yard line in fourth and Tor, a sign of the not-so-easy day the Tide was to come, even as it scored points.

 Austin Peay rebounded from an Alabama turnover in the first quarter when a punt touched Tide freshman wide receiver Kendrick Law before Kool-Aid McKinstry could field it.
 Another freshman receiver, Isaiah Bond, later in the quarter committed Alabama’s second turnover when he fumbled for a catch.

 Alabama entered the day ranked 96th on the FBS with a minus 4 turnover margin, and that dropped to minus 6 before The Tide regained three turnovers from Austin Peay later in the game.
 These included interceptions from McKinstry and Brian Branch, and a fumble recovered by defenseman Damon Payne.

 But Milroe’s interception in the fourth quarter gave Alabama an even range of revenue (3 takeaways, 3 giveaways) for the game.